RSS Updates Weekly Newsletter | Calculate Daily Calorie Needs | Free Diet Plans Sitemap | Master Sitemaps

 Example of Children's Food Pyramid

-The following is a daily nutrition guide outlining the nutritional requirements for children ages four to six, and examples of 'serving sizes'.
-Children aged two to three should eat less, except where the dairy category is concerned.
+Children ages two to three should eat less, except where the dairy category is concerned.
 All children aged two to six require two cups of milk per day, or two servings from the dairy group.
+A serving of dairy is typically considered as eight ounces of low fat yogurt, 1/2 cup of reduced fat cottage cheese or a cup of low fat buttermilk.

 Grain Group - 6 Servings